muellerflorian/walesky-rna-loc-liver/docs/cell-environment.md

 # Cell environment
-In this workflow, the spatial expression around cells is determined.
-For this, the user can define different cells per image, and the expression profile along equidistant regions around these cells is calculated.
+In this workflow, the expression levels around user-defined regions, e.g. cells, is determined.
+Expression levels are measured in equi-distant zones around each region.

 As input the workflow requires: